La Crosse, Wisconsin: Education

-The La Crosse area is served by the School District of La Crosse, which as of 2022, has a total enrollment of 6,139 students.
-As of 2021, the district has 16 separate facilities, providing a total of 20 elementary, middle, high, and charter school programs.
-In 2021, the school district proposed to consolidate the district's largest high schools, Central High School and Logan High School, into a new facility.
-A 2022 referendum will decide whether this plan is carried through.
+The La Crosse area is served by the School District of La Crosse, which as of 2022, had a total enrollment of 6,139 students.
+As of 2021, the district had 16 separate facilities, providing 20 elementary, middle, high, and charter school programs.
+A 2021 proposal to consolidate the district's largest high schools, Central High School and Logan High School, in a new facility was voted down in a district-wide referendum in November 2022.

 Catholic private schools in La Crosse include La Crosse Aquinas Catholic Schools, a Roman Catholic school district affiliated with the Diocese of La Crosse, which includes Aquinas High School and Aquinas Middle School.
-Another Roman Catholic school, the Providence Academy, is independent from the district and has no affiliation with the Diocese.
+Another Roman Catholic school, the Providence Academy, is has no affiliation with the diocese.

 Lutheran private schools in La Crosse include First Lutheran School, Immanuel Lutheran School, and Mt.
 Calvary-Grace Lutheran School, which are part of the La Crosse Area Lutheran Schools organization and affiliated with the Wisconsin Evangelical Lutheran Synod.
 The region's largest Lutheran high school, Luther High School is located in Onalaska, Wisconsin.

-La Crosse is the home of three regional colleges and universities.
-The University of Wisconsin–La Crosse is the region's leading public university.
-Western Technical College is a public community college located in the city.
-La Crosse is also home to Viterbo University, a Roman Catholic private institution.
-The Health Science Center exists as a combined effort of all the La Crosse medical centers, universities, and government agencies with a goal of advancing students in the medical fields.
+La Crosse is the home of three regional colleges and universities: the University of Wisconsin–La Crosse, a public university; Western Technical College a public community college; and Viterbo University, a private Roman Catholic institution.
+The Health Science Center is a combined effort of all the La Crosse medical centers, universities, and government agencies with a goal of advancing students in the medical fields.

 Media

 Print

 La Crosse's largest newspaper is the daily La Crosse Tribune which serves the Wisconsin, Minnesota, and Iowa regions.
+The Racquet is the University of Wisconsin–La Crosse's free weekly paper.
 Free weekly tabloids include the Foxxy Shopper and the Buyer's Express.
-The Racquet is the University of Wisconsin-La Crosse's free weekly paper.

-Coulee Parenting Connection is a magazine serving families in the La Crosse area.
-Coulee Region Women is a magazine serving the community.
+Regional magazines, including the Coulee Parenting Connection and the Coulee Region Women, are also produced in the city.